cleanlab/cleanlab/docs/README.md

 10. Identify the files you would like to replace, i.e., the corresponding files creating the pages on [docs.cleanlab.ai](https://docs.cleanlab.ai).

-11. Replace these files in [github.com/cleanlab/cleanlab-docs](https://www.github.com/cleanlab/cleanlab-docs) by uploading the new ones to the `cleanlab/cleanlab-docs` repo.
+11. Replace these files in [github.com/cleanlab/cleanlab-docs](https://www.github.com/cleanlab/cleanlab-docs) by uploading the new ones to the corresponding version folder in the `master` branch of the `cleanlab/cleanlab-docs` repo.

 > :warning: Any build artifacts manually added to `cleanlab/cleanlab-docs` that do not live in the `master` branch of the `cleanlab/cleanlab` repo will be lost in future versions of cleanlab docs.
 So any edit made in the v2.0.0 docs which you also want to have in the v2.0.1, v2.0.2, etc. docs needs to be introduced as a PR to the `cleanlab/cleanlab` repo as well.